-Children in Key Stage 2 are currently given the opportunity to learn an instrument for a term and a half taught by a trained music specialist.
+Children in Key Stage 2 are currently given the opportunity to learn an instrument taught by our own music specialist, Mrs McGregor.
 This enables the children to gain experience of reading music, tuning instruments and play in an ensemble.

 All children have the opportunity to sing regularly in class lessons, in key stages (Key Stage 1 Nativity play, Key Stage 2 Summer Production) or in whole school choral worship weekly.